1. Evans EMAD2 Clear Bass Drum Head

-The Evans EMAD2 is best bass drum head if you want one of the most popular bass drum heads on the market.
-EMAD stands for Externally Mounted Adjustable Damping and the 2 means it is the 2 ply version.
-While the 1 ply version is the more popular choice, we really like the 2 ply version for its increased durability and more attack.
+The Evans EMAD2 is the best bass drum head if you want one of the most popular bass drum heads on the market.
+EMAD stands for Externally Mounted Adjustable Damping and the 2 means it is the 2-ply version.
+While the 1-ply version is the more popular choice, we really like the 2-ply version for its increased durability and more attack.
 Additionally, because the two plies tend to dampen each other, the Evans EMAD2 has a warmer bass and a muffled sound compared to the 1 ply version.

 Perhaps the best feature of the Evans EMAD2 is its ability to easily apply muffling choices from the outside, hence the name EMAD.
 There are black plastic sleeves around the perimeter that hold two black foam rings against the head.
 These rings allow you the change the bass drum sound without even removing the head.
 You can control the attack and focus of the drum head by choosing one of two foam rings.

 The Evans EMAD2 bass drum head comes in all sorts of sizes from 16 all the way up to 26 inches.
-Additionally, it is available in different coatings and thickness, as you can always get the 1 ply version.
+Additionally, it is available in different coatings and thicknesses, as you can always get the 1-ply version.
 With the 2 ply version, one good thing we like is that you can afford to break the outer head and still be able to finish your gig.
 It is kind of like an insurance policy against you smashing too hard.

 – 2 Ply version is more durable